flarn2006/BHSTools/README.md

 	(1)
 	     (type 'y' when prompted)

 I have had bad luck using the Raspberry Pi's built-in UART for this purpose; the Pi can receive data from the panel just fine but the panel hasn't responded to anything I've tried sending to it.
 But your mileage may vary; maybe it will work fine for you.
-Strangely, BSL communications (more on that shortly) work perfectly fine on a Raspberry Pi.
+Interestingly, this issue doesn't always occur with BSL communications (more on that shortly) though I have still encountered issues in the past.

 #### About pin 1